 However, if you're already toiling away 24/7 at your job, increasing your work performance might mean working less.
 Studies have shown that taking both a mental and physical break from your job helps workers maintain high job performance.
 So, if you're consistently waking up exhausted and feeling overwhelmed, it may be your body telling you that it's finally time for that vacation to the Bahamas, plus a few more naps.

 You are what you eat, even during your hours at the office.
-According to research from the Health Enhancement Research Organization (HERO), Brigham Young University, and the Center for Health Research at Healthways, workers who eat healthy all day long and exercise for at least 30 minutes, three times a week, were 15 percent more likely to be have increased productivity and perform their jobs better than those who didn't eat healthy or exercise.
+According to Hero-Health.org, "Employees with an unhealthy diet were 66 percent more likely to report having experienced a loss in productivity."
 So the next time you're feeling hangry at work and are tempted to reach for the candy bar inside the office vending machine, try grabbing some fruit or nuts instead.

 3. Stop Multi-Tasking Right Now